fagbokforlaget/mo-platform/packages/@mo-platform/auth/README.md

 MoAuth provides an OAuth proxy to various providers.
 For the time being it only supports [Fagbokforlaget e-portal](https://eportal.fagbokforlaget.no) or FEIDE.
 This js library provides necessary abstraction for authentication from various services.

+NOTE: Mo-Auth lib replies on modern browsers and does not includes polyfills for `fetch` and `Promise`.
+You may include them yourself and if you use it inside vue then edit `vue.config.js` and add `transpileDependencies:['@mo-platform/auth']` to options

 ## Install
 ```bash
 npm install @mo-platform/auth